Question:

-Having borderline personality disorder (BPD) is a real struggle, which has led to some with the disorder experimenting with marijuana to cope with symptoms.
+Having borderline personality disorder (BPD) is a real struggle.
+BPD is a mental health disorder characterized by intense emotional instability, impulsivity, and difficulty in relationships.
 While there is some evidence that smoking weed with BPD may not necessarily be damaging, or can even help the condition, there is also evidence pointing the other way.
+Living with BPD can be frightening, isolating, and painful, making effective treatment essential.
 Moreover, smoking marijuana for BPD is still a form of self-medication — no substitute for proper treatment.

 What Is Borderline Personality Disorder?